Thursday, May 23, 2013

 The ever-changing, multi-colored hairdos of some Fine Art majors.
 Ben Link wearing his colorful bow ties, as he waved to you from behind the window of the campus radio station.

-I remember the day that I drove seven hours and 342 miles to visit the campus, I recall that the Village of Alfred's Main Street was so short that if you blinked, you drove through it!
+I remember the day that I drove seven hours and 342 miles to visit the campus.
+Alfred was across the Continental Divide of the Saint Lawrence River Basin, and I passed through New Jersey and the Commonwealth of Pennsylvania to get there.
+I recall arriving in the cozy Village of Alfred.
+Main Street was so short that if you blinked, you drove through it!

 The nearest supermarket required a 20-minute drive, so folks relied on the grocery store located on Mill Street.
 Highlights included farm-fresh veggies, locally-sourced maple syrup, small-batch cider, and handmade chocolates.